EchoMAV/echolite_deploy/README.md

-# Echomav Deployment for the EchoLite Quadcopters based on the EchoPilot SBX Hardware
+# Deployment project for the EchoLite Quadcopters based on the EchoPilot SBX Hardware with Fermion camera

 ## Using an IP Radio and Fermion (IMX477) + Boson/EchoTherm camera
 Radio Options